farirpgs/fari-games/_games/charge-rpg.md

 >   - Tick 2 segments for a **standard effect rating.**
 >   - Tick 3 segments for a **great effect rating**.

-# Progression| Mechanics
+# Progression | Mechanics

 > _That's something I'm never going to forget._

-In [GAME_NAME], your character is already talented and proactive.
+In Charge, your character is already talented and proactive.

 After all, they are the protagonists of the story.
 If they fail at a task, it's _probably_ more because of unplanned circumstances, than because of their lack of skills.
 Though this can also depend on the setting.